SutharMukesh/discord-binance-bot/README.md

 # Discord Binance Bot
-A bot which watches for new signals from a discord channel and place the order on binance with OCO targets.
+A bot which watches for new signals from any discord channel and place the order on binance with OCO targets.

 ### Setup Python virtual environment for the project & activate it.
  - Linux